HL7/davinci-epdx/input/pagecontent/PayerToPayerExchange.md

 data holder.
 Each retrieval method **SHALL** be preceded by the use of the following interaction to match a member and provide consent:

-### Payer Member Match with Consent
+### Member Match with Consent

 <div style="height=auto;width=90%;">
 {% include authorization-consent.svg %}
 </div>

-The steps in the Payer Member Match with Consent process are:
+The steps in the Member Match with Consent process are:

 - Establish a secure connection via mTLS
 - Use mTLS secure connection to perform OAuth2.0 Dynamic Client Registration to acquire OAuth2.0 client credentials
-- Use Client Credentials to acquire OAuth2.0 token to perform $PayerMemberMatch operation
+- Use Client Credentials to acquire OAuth2.0 token to perform $MemberMatch operation
-- The PayerMemberMatch operation uses Patient Demographics and Coverage records to determine if a member is found
+- The MemberMatch operation uses Patient Demographics and Coverage records to determine if a member is found
-- The $PayerMemberMatch operation evaluates the Consent resource for a matched member
+- The $MemberMatch operation evaluates the Consent resource for a matched member
 - If a Member is matched and the Consent request can be complied with (Per Policy request and Date range) a MemberMatch ID is provided to the requesting Payer (Payer2)
-- If a MemberMatch Id is returned from $PayerMemberMatch, a request is made to OAuth2.0 Token endpoint for an OAuth2.0 Access Token that is scoped to the identified shared member.
+- If a MemberMatch Id is returned from $MemberMatch, a request is made to OAuth2.0 Token endpoint for an OAuth2.0 Access Token that is scoped to the identified shared member.
 - If a Token is granted the requesting payer performs data retrieval steps using appropriate methods, defined below.

-The $PayerMemberMatch operation is defined in the [PayerMemberMatch operation](OperationDefinition-payer-member-match.html).
-The profiles used in the Payer Member Match Operation are also defined in the [HRex IG](http://build.fhir.org/ig/HL7/davinci-ehrx).
+The $MemberMatch operation is defined in the [Hrex MemberMatch operation](http://build.fhir.org/ig/HL7/davinci-ehrx/OperationDefinition-member-match.html).
+The profiles used in the Member Match Operation are also defined in the [HRex IG](http://build.fhir.org/ig/HL7/davinci-ehrx).
 These are:

 - [HRex Patient Demographics Profile](http://build.fhir.org/ig/HL7/davinci-ehrx/StructureDefinition-hrex-patient-demographics.html)
 - [HRex Coverage Profile](http://build.fhir.org/ig/HL7/davinci-ehrx/StructureDefinition-hrex-patient-demographics.html)
 - [HRex Consent Profile](http://build.fhir.org/ig/HL7/davinci-ehrx/StructureDefinition-hrex-consent.html)

+The Coverage Profile is used to provide data for the CoverageToMatch and the CoverageToLink parameters in the MemberMatch operation.
+The CoverageToMatch is the information about the prior coverage.
+The CoverageToLink is the current coverage for the member at the new/requesting payer.

 In the case where a match is confirmed the receiving payer will:

 - Utilize the consent record to evaluate the request from the requesting payer (Payer2) for data about the matched member.
 For example, is the payer able to respond to a request for only non-sensitive data.
-- Return a Unique MemberMatch Identifier in the $PayerMemberMatch Operation Response.
+- Return a Unique MemberMatch Identifier in the $MemberMatch Operation Response.

-If the receiving payer is unable to comply with the consent request a MemberMatch ID is NOT returned in the $PayerMemberMatch response.
+If the receiving payer is unable to comply with the consent request a MemberMatch ID is NOT returned in the $MemberMatch response.

 ### Evaluation of Consent